christopherwoodall/milgram-pi/.github/README.md

 # Milgram-Pi
-Proxy local MCP calls to a Raspberry Pi to control a relay module.
+Proxy local MCP calls to a Raspberry Pi in order to control a relay module.

 ## Bill of Materials
 - Raspberry Pi